 An HMO (house of multiple occupancy as defined by the Housing Act 2004) is a building (or part of a building) in which households share amenities like kitchen or bathroom facilities and where the living accommodation is occupied by persons who do not form a single household.

-An HMO is a house shared by three or more unrelated people who have separate tenancy agreements.
-At the moment a license is only required under certain conditions but soon those conditions are going to become a lot stricter.
-This can only be a good thing for tenants and the industry as a whole as there are still a lot of very poor and unsafe HMOs in the country and the additional regulation should get rid of bad landlords from the industry and provide better homes if managed correctly by local councils.
+Licensing is a key consideration with HMOs.
+Currently, a license is only required under certain conditions but soon those conditions are going to become a lot stricter.
+This can be a good thing for tenants and the industry as a whole as there are still a lot of very poor and unsafe HMOs in the country and the additional regulation should hopefully get rid of bad landlords from the industry and provide better homes if managed correctly by local councils.

 What Is an HMO